donexpress/Don-Express-Database-Monitor/README.md

 ### Additional considerations

-Needless to say the machine you're connecting through SSH must be listening for ssh connections (usually on port 22)
+Needless to say the machine you're connecting through SSH must be listening for ssh connections (usually on port 22).
+Moreover, the public portion of the rsa key you used on step 3 before must also be present in `$HOME/.ssh/authorized_keys` inside the server.